mencargo/speed/doc.md

     * Default: `3`
     * Recommended: `>=1`
     * Default override: 1 on Firefox if enable_quirks is true
-    * Default override: 10 on Safari if enable_quirks is true
 * __xhr_ignoreErrors__: how to react to errors in download/upload streams and the ping test
     * `0`: Fail test on error (behaviour of previous versions of this test)
     * `1`: Restart a stream/ping when it fails